Rud5G/magento-skeleton/README.md

 One of the great things to come out of this project is that you can test Magento upgrades so easily.
 You simply add the new version of Magento to your `.n98-magerun.yaml` config file, uninstall the current Magento version & reinstall.
 It also discourages core hacks, as Magento is always applied last.

+### Notes ###

+This project is beta software at the minute.
+We are using it on a few sites in production and so far is proving to work well.
+There are bound to be bugs which need ironing out.
+Hopefully this tool can be a help to many others!

 ## Goals ##

 1. [x] Stop putting Magento Source code in project repositories.